 We have acts from all different genres and styles including kamikaze, street, break, contemporary and musical theatre, meaning there really is something for everyone.
 There are three sell-out shows, which means students perform to an audience of over 900 people across the three nights.
-Every year we have a different theme - this year was 'Love Is In The Air' and students danced to a variety of songs around the theme love and heartbreak.
+Every year we have a different theme - this year was 'The Greatest Show' and students danced to a variety of show stopping songs from a range of musicals.